 Most standard household policies exclude aircraft or motorised vehicles.
 There is much debate about whether a drone falls into that category or could be described as a toy.
 Keen to protect themselves, many insurance companies now have specific exclusion clauses for drones, even if they are only toys.

 To find out if your drone is already covered by your home insurance you should check directly with your insurance company.
 Be aware that although your drone may be covered by your home insurance for theft or damage whilst it is within your property, it may not be covered whilst it’s being transported or flown.
+And it’s unlikely to protect you from a claim of publis liability.
 If you want this level of cover you’ll need to take out a separate policy.

 What about high-value drones?

 The cost of drones can rise into the £thousands.
 Check the individual limit on possessions for your household insurance policy.
-Depending on the cost of replacement you may need to add your drone as a specified item.
-Or you may decide it is easier to take out specific drone insurance.
+Depending on the cost of replacement you may need to add your drone as a specified item on your home insurance policy.
+And remember, that may only cover you for damage or theft from the home.
+If your drone is stolen when you’re not at your property, it’s unlikely it will be covered.
+You may decide it is easier to take out specific drone insurance.

 Do I need any other insurance cover for my drone?